 "I'll have to rebuild it Angie.
 I'll give you some more space on the network so you can back up anything you have saved locally."

 "Well how long is that going to take?" she questions him rudely.
 "I didn't cause the problem you know.
 This computer is always slow."

 He handles her beautifully.
 "I'll speak to your supervisor, Ang, so you can leave early and I'll have it ready for you when you arrive in the morning.
-I'll upgrade it at the same time if you like."
+I'll upgrade it at the same time."

-"Oh, okay" she says, obviously thinking about getting off work early.
-"Well where should I back my stuff up?"
+"Oh, okay," she replies, obviously thinking about getting off work early.
+"Where should I back my stuff up?"